Chris Cuomo sought ‘intel’ on media coverage about accusations against his brother, text messages show

 The messages deepen questions about whether Chris Cuomo, one of CNN’s star anchors, crossed lines in his advocacy for his brother and misused his position as a prominent cable television anchor.

 Chris Cuomo did not immediately respond to requests for comment.
-He told investigators that he was frequently in touch with other journalists to learn what they had heard about the claims, but said he was not a “substantive player” in the strategy discussions and did not share information with other reporters on behalf of the governor.
+He appeared as scheduled on his show Monday night and did not address the allegations.
+Cuomo told investigators that he was frequently in touch with other journalists to learn what they had heard about the claims but said he was not a “substantive player” in the strategy discussions and did not share information with other reporters on behalf of the governor.

 “I didn’t have a role on the team.
 I’m not on his team,” the CNN anchor said, according to transcripts released by James’s office.
 “I’m his brother and I’m a Cuomo.”